peteroupc/html3dutil/doc/tutorial-camera.md

 which exist for convenience in many 3D graphics libraries.

-When a commonly used graphics pipeline (outside the 3D graphics library concerned) draws a triangle, line, or point, all it really expects is the location of that primitive's vertices in _clip space_.
+When a commonly used graphics pipeline (outside the 3D graphics library concerned) draws a triangle, line, or point, it expects the location of that primitive's vertices in _clip space_.
 A so-called _vertex shader_ communicates those locations to the graphics pipeline using the data accessible to it.
-Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
+Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates without transforming them.

 As the name suggests, clip space coordinates are used for clipping primitives to the screen.
-Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W. The perspective matrix returned by MathUtil.mat4perspective, for example, transforms W to the negative z-coordinate in eye space, that is, it will increase with the distance to the coordinates from the "eye" or "camera".
+Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W. The perspective matrix returned by <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, for example, transforms W to the negative z-coordinate in eye space, that is, it will increase with the distance to the coordinates from the "eye" or "camera".